ElmCast/.vim/README.md

 ### Plug ['scrooloose/syntastic'](https://github.com/scrooloose/syntastic)

 Syntastic is a syntax checking plugin, and it provides support for just about every language ever created.
 It runs your code through various linting programs, and shows any issues that come up.
-This allows you to catch errors long before you even try compile.
+This allows you to catch errors long before you even try to compile.

 I like to make sure the location list is automatically populated and toggled when there is an problem.
 The ugly, bright red error display it adds to airline isn't really needed, so I disable it.